mila-z/Chatroom/README.md

 3. [Architecture](#architecture)

 ## Introduction
-This is a chatroom application consisting of a server and client written in Python.
+This is a console chatroom application consisting of a server and client written in Python.
 Key features:
 - Broadcast messages
 - Features like private messaging and listing of active users
 - User login and logout